 4. Discussion

 There has been countless reports about the detrimental effects of using chemical insecticides to control stored insect pest but there has been none caused by the use of botanicals [22].
 This has shown that using botanicals is safer by a long shot than chemical insecticides.
 Several researchers have also shown that seeds of cowpea and maize treated with botanicals maintain their quality and viability [23 - 25].
 Since it has been established that botanicals are not only effective but also safe, this study was conducted to assess how effective the whole, powder and essential oil of P. nigrum seeds, C. annuum fruits, C. frutescens fruits and C. longa rhizomes were against C. maculatus (cowpea weevil) and S. zeamais (maize weevil) in controlling them.
 From the result it was seen that the powered form of the four plant materials was more effective than the whole form on C. maculatus while in S. zeamais, only the whole form of C. annuum fruits was more effective than the powdered form.
 The most lethal test plant on C. maculatus at 48hrs was the powdered form and essential oil of C. annuum fruits with LC50 values of 36.61g/kg and 0.44µl respectively.
 The most lethal test plant on S. zeamais was the whole C. annuum fruits with LC50 value of 176.40g/kg.
-The least lethal test plant on C. maculatus at 48hrs was the whole form of P. nigrum seeds and the essentail oil of C. longa rhizomes with LC50 values of 481.86g/kg and 1.89µl respectively.
+The least lethal test plant on C. maculatus at 48hrs was the whole form of P. nigrum seeds and the essential oil of C. longa rhizomes with LC50 values of 481.86g/kg and 1.89µl respectively.
 The least lethal test plant on S. zeamais was the whole form of C. frutescens fruit which was barely toxic to the maize weevils.
 Although C. frutescens caused very low mortality in S. zeamais and was not considered significantly toxic, we believe that with increased time of exposure there could be an increase in mortality.
 This can be backed with evidence [26], who reported that C. frutescens showed 75% mortality of S. zeamais 33 days after treatment.
 Also, the overall highest percentage mortality in both pests was caused by the treatment with powdered P. nigrum seeds.
 This is in line with a work [27] which showed high mortality in S. zeamais when treated with powdered P. nigrum.
 Pumnuan et al. [28] also had a similar result in his investigation on P. nigrum insecticidal activity on C. maculatus where it caused the highest mortality compared to other plant materials.
 C. longa also demonstrated toxicity against each of the two test insect species.
 The highest percentage mortality recorded for the powdered form was 66.3% for C. maculatus and 55% for S. zeamais.
 This is similar albeit with a lower mortality to a work [29] which recorded 81% mortality on S. zeamais treated with powdered C. longa.
 Generally, the powdered form appeared to be more effective than the whole form in insect control.
 The higher mortality could be due to the insects’ mode of feeding as stated by Ogunleye [30] that "The powders and extracts covering the testa of the treated grains serves as food poison to the adult weevil".
 It could also be due to spiracle blockage by the powders [31].
 The results from all three Essential oils used in this study also showed insecticidal activity against C. maculatus.
 This is in agreement with the work of Bezabih et al. [32].Other researchers who have also shown that essential oils possess insecticidal properties [33-35].

 5. Conclusion